 This short 30 minute loop known as the Kamahi Loop Track takes you through the lush rainforest covered in fern and moss endemic to New Zealand.
 It's nothing like I've ever seen before!

 The loop starts at the Mount Egmont Visitor Centre and you can find it on the hike list I have linked to earlier.

 Distance and driving time from New Plymouth to Wellington: 352 km / 219 miles / 4h 30 min

 You’ve made it to New Zealand’s capital!
 There is a fair bit to do over here and I covered in another blog post dedicated to Wellington.

-Part 2: South Island
+New Zealand 4-6 Week Itinerary Part 2: South Island

 You are officially on the South Island.
-I hope your ferry journey around Marlborough Sounds was pleasant.
+I hope your ferry journey to Picton, around Marlborough Sounds was pleasant.
 The bad news is you are half way through your New Zealand roadtrip.

 Best things to do in Picton

 Swim with wild dolphins

 Once your ferry docks in Picton you can relax and enjoy the fresh coastal air or.... use the opportunity to swim with WILD dolphins!